supaglue-labs/supaglue/docs/docs/intro.md

 ## Use cases

 - Ingest Contact and Account data from HubSpot and Salesforce into your B2B SaaS application.
-- Enrich your customers' CRM with additional data from your product.
+- Enrich your customers' CRMs with additional data from your product.

 ## Roadmap & vision